alexandrglm/IBM_Java_Certification_Labs-Exercises/IBM_Java_Certification_EXERCISE_02-05-001/README.md

 | Task 12: Filter items below a certain price | `Inventory.filterByPrice()` |
 | Task 13: Apply discounts and calculate final bill | `GroceryShop.finishCart()` |
 | Task 14: Inventory management (create/update/delete/reduce stock) | `Inventory` |

 ---

-## Notes

-- The **ArrayList version** is more object-oriented and maintainable.
-- The **matrix version** reduces object overhead but still requires individual getters and update methods for each item.
-- Both implementations support the full functionality of the Grocery Shop exercise: inventory management, purchasing, search, filtering, and discount calculation.

----